When to Apply

 The best letters of recommendation come from someone who knows you well and who will judge your work highly.
 Faculty and staff at Los Rios make the best references.
 The next best letters of recommendation come from employers or former high school teachers.
 Friends and family members are not good sources.

-You will provide the name and email address for the person you are asking in your general application.
+If you are applying to a scholarship that requires a recommendation, then you will be asked to provide the name and email address of the person who will be recommending you.
 An email will automatically be sent to that person with a link to a letter of recommendation Form.
 That form will ask them to rate you in several areas and provide a written recommendation of your performance.
 This must be received by the deadline for you to qualify for scholarships.

 - Give the person you are asking at least two weeks to complete the form for you, and even better, provide them with a resume so they know about your accomplishments and can talk about them.